Segs/Segs/Projects/CoX/docs/README.md

    magnet:?xt=urn:btih:c2e7e0aa72004594337d73ae6a305242e23d815f
    ```

-   After the download completes, navigate to the download folder and run CoX-Setup.exe Follow the prompts to install the Issue 0 CoX client.
+   After the download completes, navigate to the download folder and run CoX-Setup.exe.
+Follow the prompts to install the Issue 0 CoX client.

-4. Copy the PIGG files to SEGS
+3. Copy the PIGG files to SEGS.

-   The CoX client uses files ending `.pigg` to store important game information.
+   The CoX client uses files ending in `.pigg` to store important game information.
 SEGS uses these same files to run the game world.

+   Once installed, navigate to the SEGS folder.
+If you compiled from source, this will be in the `/out/` folder wherever you saved your Qt project.
+If you downloaded a release version, this will be wherever you extracted it to.
+Create a new folder and name it `data`.

-Once installed, navigate to the CoX folder and copy the contents the `/piggs/` subfolder to the `/data/` directory of SEGS.
+   Navigate to the CoX folder and copy the contents of the `/piggs/` subfolder to the `/data/` directory of SEGS.

+4. Copy over required DLL files to SEGS.

+   The utilities present in the SEGS folder require several `.dll` files to operate.
+Navigate to your Qt installation folder and follow this path: `./Qt/YOUR_VERSION_NUMBER/mingw53_32/bin/`.
+Copy the following files over to the SEGS folder:

+   - libgcc_s_dw2-1.dll
+   - libstdc++-6.dll
+   - libwinpthread-1.dll
+   - Qt5Core.dll
+   - Qt5Gui.dll
+   - Qt5Network.dll
+   - Qt5Sql.dll
+   - Qt5Widgets.dll

-5. Using the piggtool located in the main SEGS folder, extract BIN files from bin.pigg
+7. Using the piggtool located in the main SEGS folder, extract the BIN files from bin.pigg.

    SEGS requires that we extract bin.pigg to the `/data/bin/` folder.
-From the console:
+Open a command prompt console.
+Using the `cd` command, navigate to the SEGS folder, which should contain `piggtool.exe`.
+To confirm you are in the correct directory, simply enter `piggtool` in the console.
+If you receive a help menu about its usage, you are in the correct folder.
+Type the following into the console and press Enter:

    ```
-   ./piggtool -x PATH_TO_COH_INSTALL/piggs/bin.pigg
+   piggtool -x ./data/bin.pigg
    ```

+   You should then see a folder called `bin` be created in your SEGS directory.
+Simply move it into the `data` folder.

 6. Point the CoX client towards your server.

-   Run `CoX-Auth.exe` and set the IP address to that of your server.
+   Run `CoX-Auth.exe` from the CoX directory and set the IP address to that of your server.
 If running your server locally this CANNOT be 127.0.0.1 (localhost) and must point to your actual IP address on the network.

+7. Bypass the CohUpdater requirement.

+   The Issue 0 client requires that you launch the game with a program called `CohUpdater.exe`.
+To bypass this, create a shortcut to CoX.exe and place it wherever you'd like.
+Access its properties, and in the `Target:` field, add the following: `-project SEGS`.

+   If you would like to run the client in windowed mode for debugging purposes, add these optional instructions: `-fullscreen 0 -screen 1024 768`.

+   When you want to launch the client, you will need to use this shortcut.

-7. Continue Server Setup
+8. Continue Server Setup

    The client is now ready for play, but continue the server setup by following along below.